 The seventh issue focused on children and inequality and included a reflection on the theme by the National Planning Commission's Trevor Manuel, who also delivered the keynote address as the launch in partnership with UNICEF South Africa.
 News media coverage continued for 10 days running and amounted to the value of just under R1.6 million.
 For the first time, the key findings were digested into an accompanying policy brief.

-Project team: Charmaine Smith and Lori Lake in collaboration with different researchers each year.
+Project team: Charmaine Smith and Lori Lake in collaboration with different content editors and contributors each year.